AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 # Asset Compute microservices extensibility

-AEM as Cloud Service's Asset Compute microservices support the development and deployment of custom workers that are used to read, and manipulate binary data of assets stored in AEM, most commonly used to create custom asset renditions.
+AEM as Cloud Service's Asset Compute microservices support the development and deployment of custom workers that are used to read, and manipulate binary data of assets stored in AEM, most commonly, to create custom asset renditions.

 Whereas in AEM 6.x custom AEM Workflow processes were used to read, transform, and write back Asset renditions, in AEM as a Cloud Service Asset Compute workers satisfy this need.